Grunet/cfn-trace/README.md

 ### Download the Zip And Extract the Binary

 Use one of the following sets of commands, depending on your operating system.
-Alternatively you can download the zips directly from [the releases page](https://github.com/Grunet/cfn-trace/releases).
+Alternatively you can download the zip directly from [the releases page](https://github.com/Grunet/cfn-trace/releases).

 #### Linux